-DI.2 REGULATORY REQUIREMENTS
+D1.2 REGULATORY REQUIREMENTS

-The Regulations require that data, on the volume of water being taken, is recorded and transferred to the Consenting Authority.
-The Regulations do not prescribe the manner with which the water use data is to be transferred to a particular Consenting Authority.
+The Regulations require that 15-minute interval data, on the volume of water being taken, is recorded and transferred to the Consenting Authority on a daily basis.
+The Regulations do not prescribe the manner with which the water take data is to be transferred to a particular Consenting Authority, however for most people this means they will need to install telemetry equipment.